collapsed-stacks/atheism/questions/2182/is-science-the-religion-of-athiests.md

 - posted by: [Cerberus](https://stackexchange.com/users/-1/623-cerberus) on 2011-01-14
 - score: 1

-<p>Everyone having an opinion in any domain whatsoever must assume certain things are true that he cannot prove himself.
+Everyone having an opinion in any domain whatsoever must assume certain things are true that he cannot prove himself.
 At the moment, I am assuming that the post by Borror I just read comes from the same human being who gave me excellent links in chat yesterday—but can I prove that myself?
 Not at all: there might be someone messing with the Stackexchange servers, who knows.
-So the assumption of things unproven is by no means typical of science or religion.</p>
+So the assumption of things unproven is by no means typical of science or religion.